 1971 - Alun Evans and Bobby Graham were on target as we won 2-1 in a top-flight meeting.

 1918 - Harry Lewis and Thomas Green struck as we lost 3-2 at Everton in a Wartime League fixture.

 1907 - Our other derby on this day in history was a top-flight match at Goodison that ended goalless.

-1913 - Forward Harry Welfare played his fourth and final reds game in our 2-0 defeat by Manchester United at Anfield, with ex-reds forward William Hunter making the first of his three appearances for the visitors.
+1913 - Harry Welfare played his fourth and final reds game in our 2-0 defeat by Manchester United at Anfield, with fellow forward James Speakman appearing for the eighth and last time as ex-reds forward William Hunter making the first of his three appearances for the visitors.
 George Wall struck one of his ten goals against the reds, with Enoch West bagging one of his eight past us.

 First and last caps

 1890 – Future red Tom Wyllie won his only cap for Scotland in their 4-1 thumping of Ireland in the British International Championships in Belfast.

 1897 - Frank Becton won his second and final England cap, and only one as a reds player.
 The home side thumped Wales 4-0 in a British International Championships encounter at Bramall Lane.

 1952 – Bill Jones played his 200th League game for the reds as we drew 1-1 at Bolton Wanderers.
 Billy Liddell opened the scoring, but future red Johnny Wheeler equalised after the break.

 1969 – We won 2-1 at Queens Park Rangers with Tommy Smith converting a penalty and Roger Hunt also on the scoresheet as Ian St. John played his 300th League game for the reds.